MicrosoftDocs/minecraft-creator/creator/Documents/IntroductionToAddEntity.md

 ## Naming

 When you create an entity, one of the first things to consider is what ID you're going to give it.
 The files in your resource and behavior packs will need to be synced using the entity ID that you give your entity.
 This ID consists of a namespace and a name separated by a colon.
-That was the `compass:robot` ID we used previously to summon the robot.
+That was the `sample:robot` ID we used previously to summon the robot.

 Your own namespace can be a short version of your team name or product name.
 The ID should only include lower case letters, digits, and underscores.
 Do not use "minecraft" as the namespace for custom content.
 The "minecraft" namespace is reserved for vanilla resources, so you should only use "minecraft" if you are overwriting vanilla content.